closetogermany/dre-3-test-alt/README.md

 ![aws_airflow_eks](./assets/aws_airflow_eks.drawio.png)

 In this example, I believe the DAGs should be located in a Git repository (third party, in this case, such as GitHub or GitLab) to facilitate collaboration from DAG authors.
 Instead of using ElastiCache, I think running it in a container would prove cheaper, though maybe not as scalable.
 As with the ASG example, I believe only the workers need scaling at first, but other components can be scaled up and down easily with Kubernetes.

+The first idea would be easier to implement at first, but would probably be harder to maintain in the long run.